fred-wang/AcidTestsMathML/README.md

 On the other hand, the three first buckets should be enough to reach a decent mathematical rendering and supporting only the first one would still provide readable mathematical expressions.

-*Although the creation of the tests is now complete, I expect to modify some of them if I get feedback or if find errors while I write the detailed description below.
-Once the tests are considered stable, I plan to submit them to organizations like the Math WG or the WaSP, that could publish them and provide an official URL.*

 Acid2
 =====